Our work actively promotes human rights and the core principles such as dignity, fairness, equality, respect and autonomy.

 The legislation also sets out specific duties, including the following.

-Our Equality, Inclusion and Diversity Mainstreaming and Outcomes Report 2021-2025 sets out our current approach and demonstrates how we aim to consider equality in everything
+Our Equality, Inclusion and Diversity Mainstreaming and Outcomes Report 2021-2025 sets out our current approach and demonstrates how we aim to consider equality in everything we do.

 Our previous reports, and our equality, diversity and inclusion policy, can be found here.